(Updated February 2018)

 - “Play Dead” (Book 3.5, Colin & Andrew short story)

 But if you’re a sticker for chronology, then read “Play On” first and go from there.
-If you’re new to male/male romance, “Play On” is a good place to start, as it has a slightly lower heat level than the rest of the series.
+If you’re new to male/male romance, “Play On” is a good place to start, as it has a lower heat level than the rest of the Warriors books.

 I wouldn’t recommend skipping “Play It Safe” before reading Playing With Fire.
 Something HUGE happens at the end of “Play It Safe,” and if you read about it after the fact in PWF, it’ll spoil the surprise.
-You can get “Play It Safe,” “Play On,” and all future short fiction for free by signing up for my monthly newsletter.
+You can get “Play It Safe” and “Play On” for free by signing up for my monthly newsletter.